adamenagy/models-website/README.md

 # Description

-This sample shows how you can use the **Model Derivative API** and what you can do with it and also uses [Autodesk Viewer](https://developer.autodesk.com/en/docs/viewer/v2/overview/) for showing models.
-The front-end will look like:
+This sample shows how you can use the **Data Management API** to access a specific folder from **Fusion Team** (or BIM 360 Docs, A360) and list all the models in it on your website.
+Then when the user clicks on any of them they will bo shown in the **Forge Viewer**.

+Before others can access the webpage, you need to open it and log into it so that the server from then on will have access to your folder.

+Also, in the **data.management.js** file you need to modify the **projectId** and **folderId** variables so the server app knows which folder's content to show.
+In order to find that information you can follow the instructions in this blog post: [ID's in the Data Management API](https://forge.autodesk.com/blog/ids-data-management-api)

 ![](www/img/indexpage.png)

 ## Live version

-See it live at [https://derivatives.autodesk.io](https://derivatives.autodesk.io)
+See it live at [https://fusionmodels.herokuapp.com/](https://fusionmodels.herokuapp.com/)

 ## Setup

 In order to use this sample you need Autodesk developer credentials.
-Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
+Visit the [Forge Developer Portal](https://forge.autodesk.com), sign up for an account, then [create an app](https://forge.autodesk.com/myapps/create).
 For this new app, use <b>http://localhost:3000/api/forge/callback/oauth</b> as Callback URL.
 Finally take note of the <b>Client ID</b> and <b>Client Secret</b>.

 ### Run locally